Denmark Vesey: White involvement

 On October 7, 1822, Judge Elihu Bay convicted four white men for a misdemeanor in inciting slaves to insurrection during the Denmark Vesey slave conspiracy.
 These four white men were William Allen, John Igneshias, Andrew S. Rhodes, and Jacob Danders.
 The men were sentenced to varied fines and reasonably short jail time.
 Historians have found no evidence that any of these men were known abolitionists; they do not seem to have had contact with each other or any of the plotters of the rebellion.
-William Allen received twelve months in prison and a $1,000 fine, which was the harshest punishment of the four.
-When tried in court, Allen admitted to trying to help the slave conspiracy, but said that he did so because he was promised a large sum of money for his services.
-Reports from the judge show that the court believed that Allen was motivated by greed rather than any sympathy for the slaves.
+William Allen received twelve months in prison and a $1,000 fine, the harshest punishment of the four.
+When tried in court, Allen admitted to trying to help the slave conspiracy but said that he did so because he was promised a large sum of money for his services.
+Reports from the judge show that the court believed that Allen was motivated by greed rather than sympathy for the slaves.

-The other white conspirators' punishments were far more lenient than that of Allen.
+The other white conspirators' punishments were far more lenient than Allen's.
 John Igneshias was sentenced to a one hundred dollar fine and three months in prison, as was Jacob Danders.
 Igneshias was found guilty of inciting slaves to insurrection, but Danders was charged for saying that he "disliked everything in Charleston, but the Negroes and the sailors."
 Danders had said this publicly after the plot had been revealed; city officials thought his comment suspicious.
-Danders was found guilty for showing sympathy to the slaves who had been caught ostensibly as part of the conspiracy.
+Danders was found guilty of showing sympathy to the slaves who had been caught ostensibly as part of the conspiracy.
 The final white defendant, Andrew S. Rhodes, received a sentence of six months and a five hundred dollar fine; there was less evidence against him than any of the other whites.

-White residents of Charleston feared there could be more whites who wanted to help blacks fight against slavery.
-They were already concerned about the growing abolitionist movement in the North, which spread its message through the mails and via antislavery mariners, both white and black, who came ashore in the city.
+White residents of Charleston feared there could be more whites who wanted to help Black people fight against slavery.
+They were already concerned about the growing abolitionist movement in the North, which spread its message through the mail and via antislavery mariners, both white and black, who came ashore in the city.
 Judge Bay sentenced the four white men as a warning to any other whites who might think of supporting slave rebels.
-He also was pushing state lawmakers to strengthen laws against both mariners and free blacks in South Carolina in general, and anyone supporting slave rebellions, in particular.
+He also pushed state lawmakers to strengthen laws against both mariners and free Black people in South Carolina in general and anyone supporting slave rebellions in particular.
 Judge Bay thought these four white men were spared from hanging only because of a "statutory oversight."
-The convictions of these men enabled some white men of the pro-slavery establishment to believe that their slaves would not stage rebellions without the manipulation of "alien agitators or local free people of color."
+The convictions of these men enabled some white men of the pro-slavery establishment to believe that the people they enslaved would not stage rebellions without the manipulation of "alien agitators or local free people of color."